Approved by Council: September 1999

 - Allergy challenge testing of a kind in which a positive result of the test is a significant allergic response.

-1. Although the RHPA prohibits performance of controlled acts by those not specifically authorized to perform them, it does not apply if the person performing the act is doing so to render first aid or temporary assistance in an emergency, or if they are fulfilling the requirements to become a member of a health profession and the act is within the scope of practice of the profession and is performed under the supervision or direction of a member of the profession (RHPA, s.
+2. Although the RHPA prohibits performance of controlled acts by those not specifically authorized to perform them, it permits performing controlled acts if the person performing the act is doing so to render first aid or temporary assistance in an emergency, or if they are fulfilling the requirements to become a member of a health profession and the act is within the scope of practice of the profession and is performed under the supervision or direction of a member of the profession (RHPA, s.
 29(1)(a,b)).

-- the provision of care by paramedics under the direct control of base hospital physicians;
+- the provision of care by paramedics under the direct control of base hospital physicians or within community paramedicine programs;

-- the administration of primary care in remote and isolated regions of the province by registered nurses acting in expanded roles;
+- the provision of primary care in remote and isolated regions of the province by registered nurses acting in expanded roles;

-- the provision of public health programs operated under the authority of a Medical Officer of Health, such as vaccinations; and
+- the provision of public health programs, such as vaccinations;

-12. Obtaining informed consent includes the provision of information and the ability to answer questions about the material risks and benefits of the procedure, treatment or intervention proposed.
+12. Obtaining informed consent includes providing the patient with information about the individual who will be providing the treatment and their role and/or credentials.
+Obtaining informed consent also includes the provision of information and the ability to answer questions about the material risks and benefits of the procedure, treatment or intervention proposed.
 If the individual who will be enacting the medical directive is unable to provide the information that a reasonable person would want to know in the circumstances, the implementation of the medical directive is inappropriate.